Naruto Uzumaki

-When creating Naruto for the initial part of the series, Kishimoto kept the character "simple and stupid", while giving him many attributes of an ideal hero.
+When creating Naruto for the initial part of the series, Kishimoto kept the character "simple and stupid" while giving him many attributes of an ideal hero.
 Kishimoto gave Naruto a dark side by adding tragedy to the character's past.
-He has revised Naruto's image many times, providing the character with different clothes intended to appeal to Western audiences and to make him easier to illustrate.
+He has revised Naruto's image many times, providing the character with simple clothes to fit the young demography.
 Kishimoto changed his design for Part II of the storyline, which starts two-and-a-half years after Part I. Naruto is voiced by Junko Takeuchi in the original animated series and Maile Flanagan in the English adaptations.

 Merchandise based on Naruto includes figurines and keychains.
 Naruto's character development has been praised by anime and manga publications and has drawn scholarly attention.
 Although some initially saw him as a typical manga and anime protagonist comparable to those in other shōnen manga, others have praised his personality and character development as he avoids stereotypes typically seen in similar media.
-The character has also been the subject of researches in literature, making him stand out in fiction based on his traits and growth.
+The character has also been the subject of research in literature, making him stand out in fiction based on his traits and growth.

 Creation and conception

 Original concept and influences

 During the 1990s, new manga author Masashi Kishimoto sought to write a one-shot chapter that would feature Naruto as a chef, but this version never made it to print.
 Kishimoto originally wanted to make Naruto a child who could transform into a fox, so he created a one-shot of Naruto for the summer 1997 issue of Akamaru Jump magazine based on the idea.
-When comparing both the Naruto one-shot and his other work, Karakuri, Kishimoto realized that former's title character was more appealing than the lead of Karakuri.
-Kishimoto reflects Naruto's "honest" smile was well received in contrast to the sly look the main character from Karakuri had.
-Following the success of another one-shot, Mario, Kishimoto started working on the Naruto series where he wanted to reuse the title character from his earlier one-shot.
+When comparing both the Naruto one-shot and his other work, Karakuri, Kishimoto realized that the former's title character was more appealing than the lead of Karakuri.
+Kishimoto reflects that Naruto's "honest" smile was well received in contrast to the sly look the main character from Karakuri had.
+Following the success of another one-shot, Mario, Kishimoto started working on the Naruto series, where he wanted to reuse the title character from his earlier one-shot.
 Kishimoto wrote the first two chapters to show his appeal to the readers and then focus on the other protagonists despite difficulties.
-Following the second chapter, Kishimoto introduced the other protagonists but as bad relationships including with Sasuke Uchiha and Naruto's constant reject crushes at Sakura Haruno.
-The manga story was planned to show Naruto's coming-of-age through multiple fights and looked forward to seeing the conclusion.
+Following the second chapter, Kishimoto introduced the other protagonists, but with bad relationships, including with Sasuke Uchiha and Naruto's constant rejected affections for Sakura Haruno.
+The manga story was planned to show Naruto's coming-of-age through multiple fights, and he looked forward to seeing the conclusion.